 I’m happy with my decision to move my RRSP and TFSA accounts to Wealthsimple Trade and finally avoid paying $9.99 per trade when I contribute money to my investments.

-This platform is ideal for any investor who is comfortable in a mobile-only environment and who wants to trade stocks and ETFs without paying any fees.
+This platform is ideal for any investor who is comfortable in a mobile app or desktop environment and who wants to trade stocks and ETFs without paying any fees.

 Wealthsimple Trade is especially suited for investors who make frequent contributions to their investment accounts, since they can buy small amounts without worrying about getting charged a commission every time.
 This puts more of your money to work right away, rather than saving up an appropriate amount of cash before buying (which is what I would do at TD Direct).